-

 Japan has been endeavoring to make utmost usages of these grant aids, responding to needs and requests of Yemeni side, government or local people.

 Japan has been cooperating with Yemen in the fields of BHN (Basic Human Needs), such as rural water supply, school buildings, health and sanitation(the data: check the attached).
-In 2006, Japan gave 17 grassroots and human security grants in health, education, environment, sanitation etc, in addition to 2 grassroots cultural grant.
+In 2010, Japan gave 18 grassroots and human security grants in health, education, environment, sanitation etc.

 b.
 Technical Cooperation